Tgnks/Tgnks/README.md

 - Hi, I’m Naveen Kumar Singh
 - I’m interested in Solving the real live problems & Please look into my Resume repository.
-- Generative AI Data Engineer with 4 years of experience in building large-scale data pipelines, ETL processes, and data warehouse solutions.
+- Generative AI Data Engineer with 4 years of experience in building RAG, Agentic workflow, and data warehouse solutions.
 Utilized technologies like Python, SQL, Spark, and Databricks to develop multi-terabyte scalable big data solutions for Banking and financial services companies.
 - I’m currently learning Agentic AI
 - I’m looking to collaborate on AI Engineer projects that leads to solving a problem.
 - To reach me in real time check my Insta @naveen61_